baoqger/chrisbao/source/_posts/userland-memory-allocation-two.md

 ```
 The demo code above just allocates some memory, set the content of the memory and releases it later.
 And then allocate the other chunk of memory again.
 Very simple, all right?

 First, set a `breakpoint` at line 7(the first `malloc` call) and run the program in `gdb`.
-Then run `vmmap` command from `pwndbg`, which can get the process memory layout shown in the last section:
+Then run `vmmap` command from `pwndbg`, which can get the process memory layout as follows:

 <img src="/images/heap-demo-vmmap-no-heap.png" title="pwndbg 1" width="800px" height="600px">

 Note that there is no `heap` segment yet before the first `malloc` call is made.
-After executing the `next` instruction in `gdb`, check the layout again:
+After step over one line in `gdb`, check the layout again:

 <img src="/images/heap-demo-vmmap-has-heap.png" title="pwndbg 2" width="800px" height="600px">

 Now the `heap` segment is created with the size of `132KB`(21000 in hexadecimal).
 As described above, the kernel maps 132KB of physical memory to this process's virtual memory and marks this 132KB block of physical memory as used to isolate other processes.
 This mapping routine is done via system calls like `brk`, `sbrk` and `mmap`.
 Please investigate these system calls yourself.

 132KB is much bigger than the 100B(the size passed to `malloc`).
 This behavior can answer one question at the beginning of this article.
 The system calls aren't necessary to be triggered each time when `malloc` is called.
-This is based on performance overhead consideration.
+This design is aimed to decrease performance overhead.
 Now the 132KB heap memory is maintained by the `allocator`.
 Next time the application calls `malloc` again, the `allocator` will allocate memory for it.

 Next, step one more line in `gdb` to assign value("AAAABBBBCCCCDDDD") to the allocated block.
 Let's check the content of this 132KB heap segment with `heap` command as follows: